Ivonne320/ZO-SGD_vs_FO-SGD/README.md

 The repository is structured as below:
 ```
+|------ conv_scale_hybrid             # Source code for model scaling and hybrid approach analysis
+|------ figures                       # Figures for this readme
 |------ metrics                       # Results of the experiments
 |------ README.md                     # You are here
 |------ data_analysis.ipynb           # Results visualization